margaretmf/margaretmf.github.io/creativewriting.md

 This is old sweet home.
 You hold a space for me and welcome me with a hug.
 The place where I can always be welcomed and always return.

+This home where I'm from.
+It's all made new.
+Im made new.
+People are new.

 <br>